Greeley History Museum

 Reserve the Greeley History Museum Community Room for your next meeting.
 The room seats up to 50 people and features an adjacent kitchen with a refrigerator, freezer, oven, sink and microwave.

-Over three floors of permanent and changing exhibits engage visitors through a variety of hands-on and informative learning experiences.
+Over three floors of permanent and changing exhibits engage visitors through a variety of hands-on experiences.

 Utopia: Adaptation on the Plains

 Located in the museum’s main gallery, this exhibit highlights various areas of visual and audio interest.
 Visitors can learn about the formation of the Union Colony and see images and artifacts from Weld County’s earliest settlers.
 Learn the history of some of Northern Colorado’s most famous residents like “Rattlesnake” Kate Slaughterback, and see her original rattlesnake skin dress, Nathan Cook Meeker, Greeley’s founder who died in the Meeker Massacre, and more.
-Children can dress up with hats and bonnets and build their own western fort with Lincoln Logs.
+Youngsters can enjoy imaginitve play in our kid-friendly section of the gallery.

 Well Dressed in Weld

-One-hundred years of Weld County Fashions will be on display in the Greeley History Museum’s Upper Level Gallery, from Feb.
-24 through Dec.
-31, 2017.
-The exhibit features clothing and accessories and how they change from decade to decade, from 1870 to 1970.
-Exhibition themes change regularly and include various fashion themes such as evening wear, recreation and swimwear, fur trapper’s clothing and mourning attire.
+Over one-hundred years of Weld County Fashions are on display in the Greeley History Museum’s Upper Level Gallery.
+Fashion themes change throughout the year and in 2017 will include “Fur” and “Fun & Funky Florals.”
+Mourning attire will be featured in 2018.
 Visitors will be able to feel different materials and examine different weaving, sewing and spinning methods, and children can dress up in historical reproduction clothing.
+Exhibition on display through 2018.

 Reporting from Greeley